py-chemist/mol2chemfig-web/README.md

 ##### Local installation

-If you want to run Mol2chemfig Web locally you will need to install the following packages:
+If you want to run Mol2chemfig Web locally, you will need to install the following packages:

 * [Flask](http://flask.pocoo.org/) -  ```pip install Flask ```